MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-E-General-Contracting-Requirements/part-32-Contract-Financing/subpart-32.9-Prompt-Payment/section-32.905.md

 (ii) Invoice date and invoice number.
 (Contractors should date invoices as close as possible to the date of mailing or transmission.)

-(iii) Contract number or other authorization for supplies delivered or services performed (including order number and contract line item number).
+(iii) Contract number or other authorization for supplies delivered or services performed (including order number and line item number).

 (iv) Description, quantity, unit of measure, unit price, and extended price of supplies delivered or services performed.